gideonshaked/wscli/README.md

 # Word-Search
-A graphical word search puzzle, written in Java.
+A text-based search puzzle, written in Java.